turbosnute/bulder/README.md

 # bulder
-Attempt to make a bouldering logging app optimized for norwegian color graded boulders.
+Attempt to make app for logging your first ascent of boulders optimized for norwegian color graded indoor boulders.

 ## Components
 ### Web Server Container